AGgup8/obsidian-dentistry/prosthodontics/Proximal Plate.md

-A proximal plate is the metal plate that contacts the proximal surface of an abutment tooth and engages with the guide plan
+A proximal plate is the metal plate that contacts the proximal surface of an abutment tooth and engages with the guide plan.
+Proximal plates provide **[[Stability|stability]]**.